 (Click on the picture to see it full size)

-Traditional informal attire consists of tweed coats in patterned earth tones, white or colored ratcatcher and matching colored stock tie and gold pin.
-On warmer days riders may exchange their coat for a tattersall vest or may shed their coats and ties for a white polo shirt.
-Acceptable breeches are tan, buff, or even rust.
-Riders traditionally wear tall brown field boots, but black field or dress boots are acceptable, and matching brown, black, or string gloves.
+Acceptable breeches are tan, beige, buff, or even rust.
+Riders traditionally wear tall brown field boots, but black field or dress boots are acceptable, and matching brown, black, or natural/off-white string (aka crochet) gloves.
 Riders must wear an ASTM-approved helmet, black or brown, and hair should be pinned up in a bun or tucked into the helmet with a hairnet.

 Your horse should be kitted out conservatively as in formal hunt season, but with the additional option of wearing a square saddle pad with the Wentworth Hunt logo.